Restless Sleep: Causes, Symptoms, and How to Fix It

 2. Restless Sleep in Adults

 Stress is one of the most common reasons for sleepless or restless nights among adults.
 Though adults may have reached all the major aspects of development, getting enough rest and sleep remains essential for them to maintain optimum health.
 For instance, for the brain to function well, it must be put at rest during sleep to be able to retain new information, store memories, and go through repair and healing mode.
-Moreover, restless sleep could adversely affect the adults’ performance at work and could further lead to other health problems.
+Moreover, restless sleep could adversely affect adults’ performance at work and could further lead to other health problems.

 3. Restless Sleep in Seniors